Series-Parallel/Machine_in_Learning/README.md

 # Machine_in_Learning
-This repository is show-case of my progress to my ongoing journey of Machine Learning
+This repository is show-case to my journey with Machine Learning